minkaotic/front-end-notes/README.md

 # Notes & Learnings about Front End Development
 *Largely based on https://teamtreehouse.com/tracks/front-end-web-development and other courses on that platform.
-Other resources detailed as appropriate.*
+Other resources detailed as applicable in each section.*

 ## Contents